 If a juvenile possesses a controlled or illegal substance either knowingly or without legal justification, the minor can be charged with drug possession.
 Many times these charges happen when a youth is pulled over by the police while driving.
 The officer may notice marijuana or other drugs in the car while questioning the young driver.
 Drugs can also be discovered during a search through the vehicle.
 Minors are certainly charged with a drug possession crime if they possess heroin, methamphetamine, or similar illegal drugs.
 However, even possession of prescription drugs can warrant a drug charge.
 For instance, a child having physician-prescribed oxycontin is not breaking the law.
 But, if that juvenile’s friend takes pills from that same prescription bottle, the friend can be charged by police for juvenile drug possession.
 If you require the legal aid of a Howell MIP defense attorney and juvenile court lawyer, contact McCririe Law today.

 MY CHILD HAS BEEN CHARGED WITH MIP.
 WHAT CAN HAPPEN NOW?

 First Offense: The first time a minor is found in possession of alcohol, he/she is charged with a civil infraction, may pay a fine, and be sentenced community service or substance abuse classes.
 A civil infraction will appear on the driving record of the child.

 Second Offense: The second MIP can have more serious consequences – including a charge as a misdemeanor and a possibility of 30 days in jail in addition to probation and other fines.

 A Minor in Possession may be an indicator that the child has problems with addiction.
 This charge can also damage your child’s reputation and future.
-With so much at stake, is important to hire a Howell MIP defense attorney and juvenile court lawyer with extensive experience in the area of MIP.
+With so much at stake, it is important to hire a Howell MIP defense attorney and juvenile court lawyer with extensive experience in the area of MIP.
 McCririe has that experience!